-In order to improve the private investment level and increase site attractiveness to the point where the market will take hold of the sites and exploit their potential, the government may apply policies that are designed to broaden the scope of heritage brownfield redevelopment by including both natural and cultural heritage as well as eliminate legal obstacles for such projects.
+In order to improve the private investment level and increase site attractiveness to the point where the market will take hold of the sites and exploit their potential, the government may apply policies that are designed to broaden the scope of heritage brownfield redevelopment by including both natural and cultural heritage as well as eliminating legal obstacles for such projects.
 Finally, the public sector can provide direct and indirect financial incentives in order to attract interest in heritage brownfield development.
-Such incentives can be also characterized as "Market Enhancements" and through them public agencies aim: a) at improving the market environment by sharing, or modifying, the costs and/or risks faced by the private sector, or trying to enhance the contaminated and there is continuity between the past and the present, thus fulfilling the heritage characterization.
-See also Alker, et al, 2000.
+Such incentives can be also characterized as "Market Enhancements" and through them public agencies aim: a) at improving the market environment by sharing, or modifying, the costs and/or risks faced by the private sector, or trying to enhance the market values likely to be achieved and b) motivating, underpinning, or compelling sustainable practices, and/or inhibiting, restraining, or eliminating unsustainable practices in redevelopment.3